 Nature art frames are really simple to make, fun to play with and create some wonderful images.
 They also encourage creativity and fine motor skills in children of all ages and abilities.
 You just need a recycled piece of cardboard, a pen and some scissors.
 We hate to waste anything and recycling and reusing materials is one of many small things we can all do to help the environment.
 So instead of throwing away old cardboard boxes we like to find ways to use them in crafts and activities.

-When you have cut out the see through sections of your frames, all you need to do is take them outside and hold them up against any of the interesting natural things you can see, like the sky, trees, flowers, grass or water for example.
+When you have cut out the see through sections of your frames, all you need to do is take them outside and hold them up against any of the interesting natural things you can see, like sky, trees, flowers, grass or water for example.
 The picture you see or create with the frames changes as you move the paper around.
 It is wonderful to see all the beautiful natural patterns, shapes and colours bring the pictures to life.

 If you like this you might like to try: